Explore the extensive trail network and discover new places in the Key’s Great Outdoors!

-On Perdido Key, you’ll discover nature at it’s most beautiful- a world of nature trails, endangered birds, marine life and 16 breathtaking miles of dazzling white coastline.
-The pristine island is surrounded by a state park system that was voted “Best in America”; for its federal parks, hiking trails and iconic wildlife.
+On Perdido Key, you’ll discover nature at its most beautiful- a world of nature trails, endangered birds, marine life, and 16 breathtaking miles of dazzling white coastline.
+The pristine island is surrounded by a state park system that was voted “Best in America; for its federal parks, hiking trails, and iconic wildlife.
 Here, your outdoor excursions may range from an easy day trip to an extended nature weekend of campfires, stargazing, and nighttime discovery.

 Several sites in Perdido Key are listed on Florida’s Great Birding and Wildlife Trail (FGBWT) a 2,000 mile, self-guided trail encompassing 500 sites including one of the FGBWT’s premier Gateway sites, Big Lagoon State Park.
-Covering 655 acres, the spectacular park separates Perdido Key from the mainland and beckons visitors to camp, swim, fish, boat, canoe, and hike, or try crabbing in the shallow waters of Big Lagoon (also a great wadding spot for toddlers).
+Covering 655 acres, the spectacular park separates Perdido Key from the mainland and beckons visitors to camp, swim, fish, boat, canoe, and hike, or try crabbing in the shallow waters of Big Lagoon (also a great wading spot for toddlers).

 Perdido Key Area Nature & Walking Trails

-- Sand Pine Trail is 35 miles long and traverses Flatwoods, wetlands, and rare scrub habitats
+- Sand Pine Trail is 35 miles long and traverses Flatwoods, wetlands and rare scrub habitats.

-Gulf Islands National Seashore (Johnsons Beach Road)
+Gulf Islands National Seashore (Johnson Beach Road off Florida Route 292)

 - Gulf Islands National Seashore is home to a popular boardwalk trail that starts at Florida Route 292, southwest from Pensacola; tum east on Johnson Beach Road.